jennalc/jennalc.github.io/docs/_posts/2021-01-24-navigating-terminology-differences-between-RTC-and-GitHub.md

 #### RTC

 In RTC, to work with source code locally, you must first create a *repository workspace*, selecting the *stream* with which you want to flow.
 A repository workspace is your private copy of the source code.
-It is initially created on the server and can be *loaded* into your local sandbox.
+It is initially created on the server and can be *loaded* onto your workstation, which is referred to as your sandbox.
 The selected stream indicates which version of the source code you want to work with.
 For example, your project may have separate streams for each release track.

 #### GitHub